 What is a Graphite Shaft?

 A Graphite Shaft is a long-tapered tube that connects the golfer’s hands to the clubhead via a golf grip.
+The Graphite shaft refers to the material used in the construction of the shaft of a golf club, typically the driver or fairway woods, although it can be used in other clubs as well.

 A Graphite Shaft is lighter compared to a steel shaft and will come in a range of unique designs and specifications to suit a golfers ability level.
 A graphite shaft is a golf club shaft made from carbon and has been used by many of the top golfers in the world.